 Rhythm EnsemblesRhythm and keyboard ensembles are used throughout the course for:

 Program materials are specially designed and produced for the child’s age and development.
 The text is beautifully and cheerfully illustrated and exciting for the young child.
-Each manual provides singing, warm-ups, keyboard, listening, rhythm, keyboard ensembles and home assignment sections.
-In addition to the comprehensive student manual, the student receives a carrying bag, magnetic board, magnets, castanet, homework book and parent guide.
+Each text provides: singing, warm-ups, keyboard, listening, rhythm and keyboard ensembles and home assignment sections.
+In addition to the comprehensive student manual, the student receives a carrying bag, magnetic board with grand staff on one side and keyboard on the other, magnets, and a parent guide.

 Parent InvolvementParent participation in the studio is integral to the MYC program.
 By being present, parents become aware of their child’s learning styles, strengths and interests.
 And they can serve as informed guides in choosing further musical study.
 Parent participation in the program also allows reinforcement of concepts and skill-building at home.
 Parents see how the concepts are presented, and learn how to reinforce the ideas at home.
 Parent help during the classes is critical to the program; young children need guidance to find pages and someone to point during the rhythm ensembles.
 Also, the presence of a parent provides stability and security for the child, for whom this may be the first structured experience.